datagrok-ai/public/help/compute/scripting/advanced-scripting/rich-function-view.md

 * [Review historical script runs](#review-and-compare-historical-script-runs)
 * [Upload external data](#upload-external-data)
 * [Provide custom docs and export](#provide-custom-docs-and-export-data)
-* Use powerful [parameter optimization](#parameter-optimization) capabilities with your script without a single new line of the code.
+* Use [model parameters optimization](#model-parameters-optimization) capabilities with your script without a single line of the code.
 * Use [helper JavaScript functions](js-helpers-with-rich-fucntion-view.md) to customize RichFucntionView behavior.

 :::caution Package dependency